tedneward/Research/content/vms/atom.md

 I created Atom as a learning exercise in building a virtual machine.
 See my article Why Atom, for more details.
 At some point in time, after the VM is feature complete, I plan on creating a high-level language (named Atom of course) that will interface with the VM.

 I hope that eventually, Atom will become useful.
 Even if it doesn't though, it will have served the purpose of being a vehicle for learning the intricacies of creating a programming language.

+---

+Includes Screen Opcodes (!) and File Opcodes, not to mention Widgets.
+Not your typical VM.